 Selenium automation testing is widely adopted throughout the web development domain.
 Almost every business that is running online through a website or web-application is having Selenium tool incorporated in their testing workflows.

-Although Selenium testing tool is a test automation framework it isn't limited to testers alone.
+Although Selenium is a test automation framework it isn't limited to testers alone.
 Being compatible with multiple programming languages, Selenium has open ways for developers to automate their unit testing efforts too.
-Even DevOps team integrate Selenium testing tool in their CI/CD tools to ensure a rigorous round of browser automation testing every time a code change is committed through pipeline from one stage environment to another.
+Even DevOps team integrate Selenium in their CI/CD tools to ensure a rigorous round of browser automation testing every time a code change is committed through pipeline from one stage environment to another.

 Being an open-source framework, it wouldn't be wrong to comment that Selenium serves as a lifeline to many freelancer web developers & web testers.

-Simply speaking, After each integration, UI engineers can use Selenium testing tool for visual regression tests.
+Simply speaking, After each integration, UI engineers can use Selenium for visual regression tests.
 Even freelance developers can run tests for debugging using Selenium.
 QA engineers can ensure deterministic scripts and tests with enhanced accuracy and coverage with Selenium.

 Unit testing is done by the developers when a feature enhancement or a bug-fix is applied to a module of a web-application.
 Unit testing can be strenuous if a developer has to work over multiple code changes for different modules.